Common causes of neck pain

 Sometimes an awkward sleeping position can cause a stiff neck, or a ‘crick’ on waking.
 Try to be mindful of your position in bed.
 Your head and neck should be in line with your body to avoid straining your joints.
 Taking the time to ensure your pillow provides the correct amount of support can make all the difference when trying to avoid neck pain or help it recover more quickly.

-When we’re stressed, our body can have a physiological response and, as with a headache, this can result in tension gathering in a specific area, such as your neck.
+When we’re stressed, our body has a physiological response and, as with a headache, this can result in tension gathering in a specific area, such as your neck.

-While it’s natural to want to keep your neck still to prevent pain, gentle movements, such as stretching and moving your neck from side to side, get the blood flowing and help prevent your muscles from stiffening.
+While it’s natural to want to keep your neck still to prevent pain, gentle movements, such as stretching and moving your neck from side to side help prevent your joints from stiffening and your muscles from shortening.

 To limit or prevent neck pain, try identifying stress factors in your everyday life and consider steps you can take to reduce them.